Skip navigation

 Simply put, no, but let’s dive into this question a little further.

-Although uncommon, Australian bats can carry Australian bat lyssavirus (ABLV), which is linked to rabies.
+Although uncommon, Australian bats can carry Australian bat lyssavirus (ABLV), which is a disease related to rabies.
 This is why only people with rabies vaccinations, the appropriate PPE and training should handle bats.

 You’ll only catch Lyssavirus if you handle an infected bat and it bites or scratches you, or and infected bat’s saliva gets in through your mouth, nose, or eyes!
 You won’t catch it from being in the same room as the bat – it’s not transmitted through the air.
 Doing a roost count or bat walk will not put you at risk of contracting Lyssavirus or put you at a greater risk of contracting any other virus.